wambuidenis/ddark/README.md

-Ddark: a dark italic theme for intellij
+Ddark: a dark italic theme for intellij based on the bright and sheen theme.